-I am a mid-level manager in a small mom and pop company 0f about 50 employees.
-I manage approximately 20 of these employees in my division (largest division in the company).
+I am a mid-level manager in a small mom-and-pop company of about 50 employees.
+I manage approximately 20 of these employees in my division (the largest division in the company).
 The two owners (husband and wife) did double duty in handling what few HR issues we had and had always handled them very well.
 Two years ago, the owners decided to hire a full-time HR Manager.

-This person quickly bullied the owners into implementing hundreds of policies (relevant or not) as if we were some Fortune 500 companies.
-In the two years past, this person has now overrun the owners, and now acts as though she runs the place, which brings to my question:
+This person quickly bullied the owners into implementing hundreds of policies (relevant or not) as if we were some Fortune 500 company.
+In the two years past, this person has now overrun the owners and now acts as though she runs the place, which brings me to my question:

-This HR Manager is letting it be known to all other managers, that if (just one example) they don't take her advice to write-up or discipline their employee, that she herself will do so.
-Correct me if I'm wrong, but do HR managers have the authority to directly write-up or discipline an employee?
-Traditional HR as I know it says absolutely not.
+This HR Manager is letting it be known to all other managers that if (just one example) they don't take her advice to write up or discipline their employees, she herself will do so.
+Correct me if I'm wrong, but do HR managers have the authority to directly write up or discipline an employee?
+Traditional HR, as I know it, says absolutely not.

 Thanks for your replies in advance.